thibaudledent/thibaudledent.github.io/_posts/2019-03-01-bitbucket-pipeline.md

 # Conclusion

-The part that is most time consuming is the process around the Maven release (Jira ticket, creation of the GPG key...).
+The part that is the most time consuming is the process around the Maven release (Jira ticket, creation of the GPG key...).
 Setting up the pipeline only takes a few minutes and, once done, will save you a lot of time with each release!

 # References